kdd-ubc/ribosome.xyz-frontend.ts/README.md

 **Ribosomal RNA, tRNA and mRNA**

-A centralized resource to search, access and compare individual rRNA strands across a variety of structures
+RNA components, including ribosomal RNA's, but also tRNA's and mRNA's solved with the ribosomes are caccessible and can be searched through all structures.

 **Current Limitations/Work in progress**

 Due to the additional peculiarities of the mitochonodrial ribosome structrue, the current version of the database makes no distinction between cystosolic and mitochondiral, chloroplast ribosomes.
-Hence, the corresponding nomenclature classes(i.e. uL4m or uL4c) are also absent from the proteins repository.
+Hence, the corresponding nomenclature classes (i.e. uL4m or uL4c) are also absent from the proteins repository.

-The species classes of certain structures are somewhat ambiguous due to the fact that PDB marks individual proteins, not whole structures as belongign to a certain species and hence if some structures contain proteins from multiple species, multiple species figure in this structure 's profile(ex.)
+The species classes of certain structures are somewhat ambiguous due to the fact that PDB marks individual proteins, not whole structures as belonging to a certain species. if some structures contain proteins from multiple species, multiple species figure in this structure 's profile(ex.)

 1. Classification of structures according to following charateristics is desirable, but is not yet implemneted:
     -  Stages of translation cycle